Meet our Champions

 Enas Newire (Middlesex University, UK)

-Enas is a molecular microbiologist focused on understanding and combatting antimicrobial resistance (AMR).
-Her research activities focus on AMR emergence and dissemination through Horizontal Gene Transfer (HGT) amongst bacteria; particularly, bacterial evolutionary studies, bacterial plasmid transfer and fitness studies, CRISPR-Cas systems identification, anti-plasmid activity and bioinformatic analysis of bacterial genome sequences.
-Enas contributes to the Society as a member of Prokaryotic Division and a member of the Building Communities Committee.
-Enas has led and co-led teams and activities supporting ECRs, Women Microbiologists and Research Integrity.
+I am a molecular microbiologist focused on understanding and combatting AMR.
+My research activities focus on AMR emergence and dissemination through Horizontal Gene Transfer (HGT) amongst bacteria; particularly, bacterial evolutionary studies, bacterial plasmid transfer and fitness studies, CRISPR-Cas systems identification, anti-plasmid activity and bioinformatic analysis of bacterial genome sequences.
+I have led and co-led teams and activities supporting early career researchers, women microbiologists and research integrity.

 -